America First Policy Institute

 The America First Policy Institute (AFPI) is a 501(c)(3) nonprofit conservative think tank that was founded in 2021 to promote an America First public policy agenda.
 Greg Sindelar became the organization's interim president and CEO in March 2025.

-AFPI was founded by Brooke Rollins, who served as president and CEO and who currently is the United States secretary of agriculture in Donald Trump's second administration, and Larry Kudlow, who served as vice chair and formerly served as the director of the National Economic Council under Trump.
-The founding chairperson of the organization was Linda McMahon, who formerly served as administrator of the Small Business Administration under Trump's first administration and went on to become secretary of the Department of Education in Donald Trump's second administration.
+AFPI was founded by Brooke Rollins, who served as president and CEO and who serves as Secretary of Agriculture under Donald Trump's second administration, and Larry Kudlow, who served as vice chair and formerly served as the director of the National Economic Council under Trump's first administration.
+The founding chairperson of the organization was Linda McMahon, who formerly served as Administrator of the Small Business Administration under Trump's first administration and currently serves as Secretary of Education under Trump's second administration.

+In a March 2026 Politico article highlighting the organization's influence, AFPI president and CEO Greg Sindelar said that "If you look at our America First agenda that we put forth, it had innumerable ideas and policy ideas that we would love to see happen.
+In fact, I think this administration's already like 90, 91 percent already in some sort of action."
+He added, "When Trump 2.0… happened, we were able to just start acting on the implementation of those ideas with the various agencies."

 Activities

+The Colorado Building in Washington, D.C., was purchased by AFPI in January 2026.

 According to Politico, prior to Trump regaining the presidency for a 2nd term, AFPI was often described as a "White House in waiting".
 The group produced a document about its vision, which includes "job creation and low unemployment, expansion of affordable housing, eradicating COVID-19, reducing federal bureaucracy, cracking down on crime and illegal immigration, passing congressional term limits, and ending foreign war and reliance on China."
 As of 2023, AFPI had 172 employees, including eight former cabinet secretaries from the Trump administration.

 AFPI sponsored a transition project, which was viewed as a rival to Heritage Foundation's Project 2025.

 In September 2025, the Trump administration announced that AFPI would lead the America 250 Civics Education Coalition, with oversight from the Department of Education.
 The coalition is made up of more than 40 conservative organizations and will develop civics education programming to celebrate the 250th anniversary of the United States.

+In January 2026, AFPI purchased the Colorado Building at 1341 G Street NW as its new headquarters in Washington, D.C., paying $20 million for the building.